 Hello, I'm Claire Maskery she/her.

 Registered Psychotherapist in Nottingham (NG5) UK.
 ABDL specialist, working with adults (over the age of 18) in the UK, and the global English speaking community.

-I'm sorry but I do not have any availability at this time.
+I'm sorry but I do not have any spaces at this time.
 I update this site as I have availability.
 I hope you find what you’re looking for.